tonysm/jigsaw.tonysm.com/source/_posts/2021-02-16-when-objects-are-not-enough.markdown

 ![Message Broadcasting](/assets/images/oop/06-oop-message-broadcasting.png)

-This *declarative* nature is what both Kay and Armstrong are talking about.
-And it's present in some Functional Programming languages too (and if you want to see where the ideas OOP blends with FP, watch this talk by Anjana Vakil called "[Oops!
+This declarative aspect is fascinating, and it's present in some Functional Programming languages too (if you want to see where the ideas OOP blends with FP, watch this talk by Anjana Vakil called "[Oops!
 OOP's not what I thought](https://www.youtube.com/watch?v=qMdxExJCD5s)").

+### Messages as Objects

+Let's explore what Kay suggests in the Seminar for a second: the idea of implementing our own goals in the system.

-In our example, we could have a *Deposit* action in the our application.
-And it could be totally independent of the outside World (transport mechanisms - [I treat the database as an "inside" part of my apps](https://martinfowler.com/articles/badri-hexagonal/)), something like:
+In our example, we could have a *Deposit* action in our application.
+It could be totally independent of the outside World (transport mechanisms - [I treat the database as an "inside" part of my apps](https://martinfowler.com/articles/badri-hexagonal/)), something like:

 ```php
 namespace App\Actions;